Cyberwar (video game): Reception

-A reviewer for Next Generation gave the PC version two out of five stars, calling it a rehash of SCI's original title The Lawnmower Man with slightly changed action sequences and the 256-color graphics.
+A reviewer for Next Generation gave the PC version two out of five stars, calling it "little more than a rehash of SCI's original title The Lawnmower Man with slightly changed action sequences and the 256-color graphics supposed to be included the first time."

 On release, Famicom Tsūshin scored the PlayStation version of the game an 18 out of 40.
 Reviewing it as an import, Next Generation gave it two out of five stars, razing it for its extremely limited interactivity.